HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 A key growth strategy of successful ecommerce businesses is moving into new countries.
 To do this well, you would want to provide localized language versions of your site.

-In this year's analysis, we looked for "hreflang" headers and link tags to see how many sites were using them.
+In this year's analysis, we looked for `hreflang` headers and link tags to see how many sites were using them.
 These tags are not available out of the box on the most popular platforms (e.g. WooCommerce, Shopify, Magento), the existence of any suggests there would be more than one.

-A hreflang attribute is used to communicate the language that the page is targeting.
-Optionally it can also narrow this recommendation to a particular country, e.g. "en-gb" for English targeting Great Britain, as opposed to "en-us" for English targeting the United States.
+A `hreflang` attribute is used to communicate the language that the page is targeting.
+Optionally it can also narrow this recommendation to a particular country, e.g. `en-gb` for English targeting Great Britain, as opposed to `en-us` for English targeting the United States.

 {{ figure_markup(
   image="hreflang-links-ecommerce.png",